 Critics argue that, even with dampers opened fully, zoned AC systems aren’t as efficient as traditional ductwork.
 If a zoned system is installed correctly – in particular, if the bypass duct is properly installed – the impact of installing dampers in your ductwork will have a negligible effect on your overall AC functioning.

 When it comes down to your comfort and the comfort of everyone in your home, no matter their AC preferences, it’s a good idea to install zoned AC.
-If you have any questions about zoning your home, or you want to put an end to those arguments over the ideal household temperature, contact Art Plumbing, AC & Electric for a quote.
+If you have any questions about zoning your home, or you want to put an end to those arguments over the ideal household temperature, contact Art Plumbing, Air Conditioning & Electric for a quote.